cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 The CPace protocol was tailored for constrained devices and can be used on groups of prime- and non-prime order.

+--- middle

+# Status of This Memo

-The following paragraph is to be added by the RFC editor:
+   This paragraph is to be deleted by the RFC editor:

-Status of This Memo

    This document is not an Internet Standards Track specification; it is published for informational purposes.